gabecoelho/Reverse-Proxy/README.md

 **5. Google Cloud Platform Final Config**
 - In your Firewall rules, make sure to remove the `tcp:5601` rule.

+Lastly, now, when you type your site name, you should be redirected to use HTTPS with a trusted certificate, and be prompted to enter a username and password for the Kibana admin config (see Appendix III).

 ## Troubleshooting
 1. Indentation is really important.
 Check all your config files and make sure they are all indented as instructed in lab 3.